Flared/docs-api/README.md

 **Interpreters**

 - Python: This repository contains a `.python-version` file for pyenv.
 Use it with `pyenv local`.
-- Node: This repository contains a `.nvmrc` for nvm.
+- Node: This repository contains a `.nvmrc` file for nvm.
 Use it with `nvm use`.

 **Packages**